6 Questions to ask yourself when pursuing your dreams

 Shape your life in a way that makes you happy.
 By doing that, you automatically become an example for others.

 Are you settling for less than?

-What will you feel like when you reach your dream?
+How will you feel when you achieve your dream?

 What steps can you take today toward your dream?

 Don't postpone your dream.
 Surround yourself with the right support to immediately turn your intentions into action.
 Take every opportunity that aligns with your goal and your vision.

 Are there smaller projects that lead to your bigger dream?
 If your dream is to run a marathon, train for the local fun run first.
 And then find a way to measure your progress.
 Keep track of those small victories by recording your progress in a journal.

 Are you telling yourself, "I can't have that dream?"

 Most people don't believe they can make their dreams come true.

 Either your belief system has you believing you can't make a living doing what you love, or you feel you don't deserve your dream.